Ministry of Education, Science, Technology and Vocational Training

-The Ministry of Education, Science, Technology and Vocational Training is a ministry of the Tanzanian government responsible for the provision of education, vocational training and policy on science and technology.
+The Ministry of Education, Science, Technology and Vocational Training is a ministry of the Tanzanian government.
+It is responsible for the provision of education, vocational training and policy on science and technology.

 History

 The Ministry was formed by President John Magufuli and was created as an amalgamation of responsibilities from the Ministry of Education and Vocational Training and the Ministry of Communication, Science and Technology.
 The communications role was merged into the Ministry of Works, Transport and Communications.